vegaprotocol/specs/specs/0004-settlement-at-instrument-expiry.md

 Whitepaper link: [whitepaper](/vega-protocol/product/wikis/Whitepaper) sections: 3.2 and 5.2

-The settlement engine's job is to convert settlement instructions scoped to a market from the [product](https://gitlab.com/vega-protocol/product/issues/80#product) into specific ledger entry instructions for the collateral engine. #81
+The settlement engine's job is to convert settlement instructions into specific ledger entry instructions for the collateral engine.

 ## Acceptance Criteria